Levminer/authme/README.md

 1. From Google Authenticator: (Example: Import all of your saved QR codes from your Google Authenticator app.)
 1. From stand alone QR codes: (Example: You screenshot all the QR codes from your favourite websites, and import all of them to Authme.)

+- If you just want to test the app download this sample import file:

 ### How to import

--   If you are importing from Google Authenticator you have to install [Python](https://www.python.org/downloads/)
+-   If you are importing from Google Authenticator you have to install: [Python](https://www.python.org/downloads/)

 1. For non technical people: Instructions in the app.
 1. For technical people: Check out this: [Readme](https://github.com/Levminer/authme/blob/main/extract/README.md)